 5. Use the customer’s name

 There’s power in a name.
 Using the customer’s name puts a face to the person you’re talking to.
-It helps instill a strong level of personalization in the interaction.
-This is much more effective when dealing with an angry customers than addressing a nameless entity who could be anyone.
+It helps instil a strong level of personalization in the interaction.
+This is much more effective when dealing with angry customers than addressing a nameless entity who could be anyone.

 “Remember that a person’s name is to that person the most sweetest and most important sound in any language.”